upb-lea/FEM_Magnetics_Toolbox/documentation/source/user_guide_model_creation.rst

 using the 'add_winding_insulations' functions, the last one when creating such a virtual winding window (vww).

-The function 'add_winding_insulations' therefore needs multiple
-parameters:

--  The first parameter is a list called **inner_windings**, where the list index corresponds to the number of the winding (0: Primary, 1:
-   Secondary, ...).
--  The second parameter is the distance between two virtual winding windows, this is called **virtual_winding_window_insulation**.
+The function '``add_winding_insulations``' therefore contains lists which represent the insulations between turns of the same winding.
+This does not correspond to the order conductors are added to the winding!
+Instead, the winding number is important.
+The conductors are sorted by ascending winding number.
+The lowest winding number therefore is combined with index 0.
+The second lowest with index 1 and so on.

 .. image:: ../images/geometry_insulation.png
 	:width: 800